SummVD/SummVD/README.md

 "python SummVD.py --dataset_name "dataset_name" --size_output 0 "
 **With dataset_name one of the following :** "duc", "reddit", "cnn", "reddit_tifu", "MN" (for Multi-News), "pubmed", "xsum"

+**Step 5** : As you will see, the output summaries are dropped in the output folder.
+From here you can run our Rouge scorer by using :
+"python SummVD.py --dataset_name "MN" --scoring True"

+/
+/
+/
+/
+/
+/

 **Experimental functions :**